Zahner-elektrik/Thales-Remote-Python/README.md

 For the [thales_remote](thales_remote) package only the Python standard library was used.
 If measurement data are imported and plotted, the package [zahner_analysis](https://github.com/Zahner-elektrik/Zahner-Analysis-Python) is used.

+For standalone communication without Thales with the PP2x2, XPOT2 or EL1002 devices the [zahner_potentiostat](https://github.com/Zahner-elektrik/zahner_potentiostat) package is used.

 The packages [matplotlib](https://matplotlib.org/), [SciPy](https://scipy.org/) and [NumPy](https://numpy.org/) are used in some examples to display the measurement data graphically.
 Jupyter is not necessary, since each example is also available as a Python file.